Sgambe33/WT-Plotter/README.md

 1. Download the latest release from the releases page.
 2. Unzip the archive in an empty folder.
+3. Make sure to have `Autosave replays` setting active in War Thunder.
-3. Open the executable.
+4. Open the executable.
-4. From the `File` menu select `Preferences` and set the path to your War Thunder replays directory.
+5. From the `File` menu select `Preferences` and set the path to your War Thunder replays directory.
 Click OK.
-5. Restart the app.
+6. Restart the app.
-6. The left side of the application will show a list of all the replays in the directory that can be read.
+7. The left side of the application will show a list of all the replays in the directory that can be read.
-7. Select a replay from the list and the right side of the application will show the contents of the replay.
+8. Select a replay from the list and the right side of the application will show the contents of the replay.

 # DISCLAIMER
 This project is not affiliated with Gaijin Entertainment in any way.
 War Thunder is a registered trademark of Gaijin Entertainment.
 All rights reserved.